-Exploring the Artifacts #13: Main Title Inspirations No. 3 Once Upon a Time in the West
+Exploring the Artefacts #13: Main Title Inspirations No. 3 Once Upon a Time in the West

 This is the third in a series celebrating the creative artists who contribute to a work's formal introduction.
 Occasionally this display of inspirational energy can be sustained throughout a film's running time.
 Often it can't, but this shouldn't diminish one's appreciation for the tremendous talent behind some wildly captivating title credits that could have otherwise been a dull, distracting way of simply identifying those responsible for what we are experiencing.
 (The first instalment in the series, Main Title Inspirations No. 1 can be found here).